RishiKumarRay/robot-international/docs/index.md

     - In this period of time, i'm making something new..
 Adding Slash Commands! *Yass!* **THE** Slash commands.
     - It took me 3 Weeks to work on it, so yeah.. 😁

 - Just a months ago, at the time of writing this docs (October 2021).
-I change the bot name to Wholesomemaker.
+I change the bot name to Wholesomemaker. and The idea is, This bot should make everybody happy and cheerful. so, it's "Wholesome" and "Maker". and also making people happy and cheerful means _Wholesome_ to me, so..
+Why not? 😁

+- UPDATE: Then, I rewrite everything again and changed the bot name into Robot International.
+Losing the Slash Commands Capabilities, *unfortunately.* (25 December 2021)

 Alright, Enough about Story and whatnot..
-Let's move on to Features and Whatnot of Wholesomemaker 😎
+Let's move on to the real Introduction of Robot International 😎